terraform-provider-openstack/terraform-provider-openstack/website/docs/r/lb_members_v2.html.markdown

 * `admin_state_up` - (Optional) The administrative state of the member.
   A valid value is true (UP) or false (DOWN).
 Defaults to true.

+* `backup` - (Optional) A bool that indicates whether the the member is backup.
+Requires octavia microversion 2.1 or later.

 ## Attributes Reference

 The following attributes are exported: